hirenkeraliya/lara-captcha/README.md

 # lara-captcha

 # Laravel Captcha (Laravel 9.x)
-Laravel captcha to helps you to stop bots form submission and provide a bit security to your public forms.
+Lara-Captcha is a Laravel package that provides an effective way to prevent bot submissions and enhance the security of public forms.

 ## Requirements
 | PHP    | Laravel | Package |